 Editors Reply: We understand your concerns.
 Areas that are partly urban, partly rural, and partly suburban often display behaviors similar to what you are experiencing, to the irritation of others who have more suburban ideas of how their neighborhood should look.

-On this website we have articles on a existing building code.
+On this website we have articles on various kinds of codes, including a property maintenance code and an existing building code.
 As you note, some of your concerns could be addressed by the international property maintenance code.